Remarks on the Small Cohen-Macaulay conjecture and new instances of maximal Cohen-Macaulay modules: Construction of maximal Cohen-Macaulay modules via the Frobenius map

-\begin{remark} \begin{enumerate}[(i)] \item By taking the $\mathfrak{p}R_\mathfrak{p}$-adic completion of $R_\mathfrak{p}$ and $(R^{(p^e,k)})_{\mathfrak{p}}$ in the proof of Proposition \ref{PropositionGradedTrueNonGradedWrong}, one can conclude that there is a complete local $F$-finite ring admitting a generalized Cohen-Macaulay module $M$ as in Proposition \ref{PropositionGradedTrueNonGradedWrong} such that no direct summand $M_{e,i}$ of $F^e_*(M)$ is Cohen-Macaulay. \item It is readily seen that the class of $F$-decomposing modules introduced in \cite[page 272]{SchoutensHochster} is a subclass of finitely generated modules $M$ for which $F^e_*(M)$ decomposes into $n_e$ number of non-zero direct summands with $\lim\limits_{e\rightarrow \infty}n_e=\infty$.
+\item It is readily seen that the class of $F$-decomposing modules introduced in \cite[page 272]{SchoutensHochster} is a subclass of finitely generated modules $M$ for which $F^e_*(M)$ decomposes into $n_e$ number of non-zero direct summands with $\lim\limits_{e\rightarrow \infty}n_e=\infty$.
 The localized Veronese modules involved in the proof of Proposition \ref{PropositionGradedTrueNonGradedWrong} are instances of $F$-decomposing modules.

-\item One may ask whether the non-graded version of Proposition \ref{PropositionAlternativeProof1} holds for generalized Cohen-Macaulay localizations of graded $R$ or $M$ by adding more conditions on $R$ or $M$?
+\item One may ask whether the non-graded version of Proposition \ref{PropositionAlternativeProof1} holds for generalized Cohen-Macaulay localizations of $R$ or $M$ by adding more conditions on $R$ or $M$.
 An affirmative answer to this question might be useful to the small Cohen-Macaulay conjecture in a positive direction.
 One answer would be to have some $M$ with a similar decomposition such that $\lim\limits_{e \to \infty }\frac{n_e}{p^{\alpha e}}=\infty$, where $\alpha=\max\{\log_{p}[k(\fp):k(\fp)^{p}]:\fp\in \Spec R\}$ (that is a finite number) and $k(\fp)=R_\fp/\fp R_\fp$.
 However, this condition, on the one hand, is possibly stronger than what is really sufficient and on the other hand, it is apparently out of reach.
 For instance, in the case of Corollary \ref{CorollaryTrivialDeformation}, each $F_*^e(R[X])$ decomposes into at most $p^{2e}$ number of non-zero direct summands and some (non-Veronese) direct summand of $F_*^e(R[X])$ is Cohen-Macaulay. \end{enumerate} \end{remark}

 Let us give an alternative proof of Proposition \ref{PropositionAlternativeProof1}.
 To ensure that there is a homogeneous (full) system of parameters for $R$, we need to replace the $\mathbb{Z}$-graded assumption with being positively graded over an $F$-finite field $R_{[0]}$ in the next proposition.